 Surely, Anna, I hear you say, it was worth it for the greater good what you done?
 Well, no, sadly.
-Head honcho took an axe to the Socialist Alliance to get into bed with the Birmingham mosque and then Respect.
+SWP's John Rees took an axe to the Socialist Alliance to get into bed with the Birmingham mosque and then Respect.
 Then he did ... er ... more stupid things in Respect and, several years after I'd pointed out some questionable behaviour and been stuffed for it, he and his mates had to leave the SWP to form Crossfire or Counterfire, whatever the splinter's called.
 But I get ahead of myself.
-And the class should never be premature for then down comes the big Monty Python foot.
+And the class should never be premature … for then down comes the Big Monty Python Foot.

-Even the big anti-Iraq war demo ten years ago in February 2003 wasn't immune.
+Even the massive anti-Iraq war demo ten years ago in February 2003 wasn't immune.
 What a backstabbing palaver that turned out to be.
-Head honcho's SWP side running the STWC were alarmed by the magnitude of the anger over the coming war and during a critical period instructed their members in the SWP via Party Notes not to build the demo, leaving it to the Socialist Alliance to mobilise (with the notable help of some/a few/several honourable SWP members in the provinces who effectively blew a big raspberry and carried on regardless).
+Rees's SWP side running the STWC were alarmed by the magnitude of the anger over the coming war and during one critical period instructed their members in the SWP via Party Notes not to build the demo, leaving it to the Socialist Alliance to mobilise (with the notable help of some/a few/several honourable SWP members in the provinces who effectively blew a big raspberry and carried on regardless).

 That huge demo was built on the spine of the SA and yet the SA chair was denied a place on the platform while Lib Dem Charles Kennedy was welcomed with open arms ... and then promptly supported "our boys" once action started.
 And where's it all gone, anyway?
 If the SWP, Counterfire and STWC claim 1 to 2 million were on the march, then they have to give a good account of where they've all gone, 'cause it's not into the left movement.

 All that energy and good will from the biggest demonstration in modern British history should surely have led to action in the tradition of the Greenham Common cruise missile protests or the Faslane sit-ins.
-Independently, two train drivers stopped an ammo train and students held a protest, but the STWC's leading SWP Rees/German axis declared direct action and civil disobedience to be "elitist".
+Independently, two train drivers stopped an ammo train and students held a protest, but the STWC's leading SWP Rees/German axis declared direct action and civil disobedience to be elitist.
 Nothing further bar the usual march came from STW.
-They just sat on it while many thousands of innocents died, Iraq's infrastructure was destroyed and JP Morgan led the syphoning off of the nation's assets.
+They just sat on it while many thousands of innocents died, Iraq's infrastructure was destroyed and JP Morgan (which since Blair's retirement as Prime Minister has paid him two or three million per year) led the syphoning off of the Iraqi nation's assets.

 What a waste.
 What a monumental dereliction of socialist duty.
 If only they'd put more energy into achieving our goal instead of acquiring personal power, status and all the capitalist baubles we're supposed to reject, we might not have stopped the war but we'd have made it a harder ride for pro-war forces and come out of this with a strengthened left.

-In the eighteen months of love-bombing it took to recruit me, I received numerous assurances of SWP superiority when it came to human relations.
+In the eighteen months of love-bombing it took to recruit me, they'd regularly turn up on the doorstep unannounced, dump piles of the Socialist Worker newspaper on me and drag me off to their meetings.
+I was too respectful of what I thought were real socialists to ask them to sling their hook even when they were pestering me and making my partner uncomfortable.
+My parents were old-fashioned leftists and at the time I thought it would have been a dishonour to them and the best that they'd inculcated into me to have done so, although now I wish I'd been stronger.
+A large part of me hoped they were the real deal and the rose-tinted spectacles were firmly in place.
+During this time I received numerous assurances of SWP superiority when it came to human relations.
 Tony Cliff's partner, a dear sweet but fiery old lady called Chanie Rosenberg, would do her turn on the platform at conferences, making it clear how, perhaps not every sperm, but every member was sacred.
 "Like gold dust."